Art Club - Mrs. Jacobs

 The Westmont Alliance strives to educate students, teachers, parents and community members on how to create a safer and more accepting school for LGBTQ students and helping to stop harassment & discrimination.

 Yearbook - Jamie Mahmoud

-Meet once a week after school to work on the yearbook.
+Meet before and/or after school to work on the yearbook.
 Students are involved in the layout and design of the yearbook, candid photography, and photography selection.
 This club offers an opportunity to learn new technical skills.

 Youth & Government - Peter Landreth